-Windows Server 2016 Memory and Storage Expert Guide Memory and storage feature enhancements in Windows Server 2016
+Memory and storage feature enhancements in Windows Server 2016

-Table of contents
+SPONSORED BY

+TABLE OF CONTENTS

-Introduction 2
+Introduction 3

-Introducing Windows Server 2016 3
+Introducing Windows Server 2016 4

-Key Memory Feature 4
+Key Memory Feature 5

-Key Storage Features 4
+Key Storage Features 6

-Putting All the Pieces Together 8
+Putting All the Pieces Together 11

-Introduction
+INTRODUCTION

-As the data centre has evolved, technologies have emerged to help IT professionals worry less about the underlying hardware on which their services rely.
+As the data center has evolved, technologies have emerged to help IT professionals worry less about the underlying hardware their services rely on.

-For example, virtualisation has largely abstracted away the hardware layer, giving Windows® administrators a great deal of control and flexibility in the software-based hypervisor layer.
-As a result of virtualisation utilising previously unused compute and memory capacity, data centre density and efficiency have improved greatly in the recent past.
+For example, virtualization has largely abstracted away the hardware layer, giving Windows administrators a great deal of control and flexibility in the software-based hypervisor layer.
+As a result of virtualization utilizing previously unused compute and memory capacity, data center density and efficiency have improved greatly in the recent past.